lf-edge/ekuiper/docs/en_US/rules/sinks/plugin/influx_v2.md

 # InfluxDB Sink

-The sink will publish the result into a InfluxDB.
+The sink will publish the result into a InfluxDB `V2.X` .

 ## Compile & deploy plugin